 Fractional Share Investing

-Instead of entering orders for a fixed number of shares, Public lets you buy fractional shares, or “Slices.”
-You can invest in stocks, ETFs, and crypto-all in one place, which is very beginner-friendly if you don't have a lot of capital to invest.
+Instead of entering orders for a fixed number of shares, Public lets you buy fractional shares, in stocks, ETFs, crypto , and alternative assets, all in one place.

 For example, if a stock costs $1,000 per share and you want to invest $100, you can buy 0.1 shares.
 Or if a stock costs $300 per share and you want to invest $500, you could buy 1.6 shares.
 That makes any stock or ETF affordable to virtually any active trader or long-term investor.